srinivasanv/QEMU-gumstix-scripts/README.md

     alias q="qemu-system-arm -nographic -M verdex -pflash flash.img -sd sdcard.img"

 ## Gumstix

+### Setup
 Move the scripts folder as well as the .bashrc file to trhe home folder.
 The .bashrc file would be hidden, so use `ls -a` to make sure it's there.

-Then, type
+Then, to set it up, type

     source ~/.bashrc

+### Usage

-To set it up.
-Then onwards, you can mount and un-mount the card from the gumstix simply by typing `m` or `u`.
+Once set up, you can mount and un-mount the card from the gumstix simply by typing `m` or `u`.

+## Credits
+The commands for mounting and unmounting (as used in the scripts) are from the Lab1 handout.